 What is PSHE?
-Personal, Social and Health Education (PSHE) gives children the knowledge, skills and understanding that they need to stay healthy and safe, develop worthwhile relationships, respect differences, develop independence and responsibility, make the most of their own abilities and those of others.
+Personal, Social, Health and Economic (PSHE) education gives children the knowledge, skills and understanding that they need to stay healthy and safe, develop worthwhile relationships, respect differences, develop independence and responsibility, make the most of their own abilities and those of others.
 It also encompasses our work within Citizenship and towards the National Healthy Schools standards.

 PSHE at Greenfields – We are committed to investing in our pupil’s health and well being and by doing this we contribute to raising the pupil’s achievements.
 PSHE helps to give pupils the knowledge, skills and understanding they need to lead confident, healthy, independent lives and to become informed, active, responsible citizens.
 Therefore PSHE underpins our school ethos and reinforces our vision.